 AACSB collects data on business school activity priorities.
-In his latest blog post on the Data & Research Blog, Colin Nelson explores the relationship between these priorities and the gender balance among faculty.
+In a blog post on the Data & Research Blog, Colin Nelson explores the relationship between these priorities and the gender balance among faculty.
 He found that both the mean and median percentage of female faculty are largest among schools that regard teaching as their sole high priority activity and lowest among schools that hold intellectual contributions as their sole high priority activity.

 > View the recording

 Selected highlights compiled annually in a downloadable pocket guide.